After you have finished upgrading the Virtual SAN hosts, you can use the Ruby vSphere Console (RVC) to continue with the disk format upgrade.

-Verify that you have enough free space to perform the disk format upgrade.
-Run the RVC vsan.whatif_host_failures command to determine that you have enough capacity to complete the upgrade or perform a component rebuild in case you encounter failure during the upgrade.
+- Verify that you have enough free space to perform the disk format upgrade.
+Run the RVC vsan.whatif_host_failures command to determine that you have enough capacity to successfully finish the upgrade or perform a component rebuild in case you encounter failure during the upgrade.

 For detailed information about downloading the RVC tool and using the RVC commands, see the RVC Command Reference Guide.